 The best spots for whale watching Alaska & Canada

-Whale watching is part of a trip to Canada or Alaska.
+Whale watching is definitely part of a trip to Canada or Alaska.
 You can enjoy nature everywhere in Canada and Alaska.
 No wonder.
 If you take a closer look at the map of Canada, you quickly realize that the densely populated regions of the country are not that big.
 If you leave these, you quickly reach areas that have rarely or never been changed by human hands.
-And so it's no wonder that there are many places in Canada and Alaska that are good for spotting wildlife.
+So it's no wonder that there are many places in Canada and Alaska that are great for spotting wildlife.
 This also applies to whales.
 These posts are the best for them Whale watching on the coasts of Canada and Alaska:

 Whale watching off Vancouver and Vancouver Island

 The West Coast of Vancouver Island is a place to be in Autumn and in the spring it is worth keeping an eye out for whales.
 That is when the gray whales pass the Pacific coast on their way to the feeding grounds in the Arctic or to the waters of Central America or Hawaii, where they give birth to their young.
 Tofino and Ucluelet celebrate in spring every year Whale festival to return the gray whales, The south and east coast of the Vancouver Islands, on the other hand, is a good place for whale watching all year round.
 Before Telegraph Cove, Sayward or Victoria, Orca families romp around the year and replicate their prey in the coastal waters.

 Accommodations near whale stations on Vancouver Island

 Alaskan Whale Watching

 Whale watching in Glacier Bay and the Inside Passage off Juneau in Alaska